scalz/MyMultisensors/README.md

 <img src="https://raw.githubusercontent.com/scalz/MyMultisensors/master/Img/MyMultisensors_batteries.jpg" alt="MyMultisensors batteries">

-We can see that it's possible to use different kind of battery, and different antennas (wire or planar pcb).
+We can see this is possible to use different kind of battery, and different antennas (wire or planar pcb).

 ###General specs
 ------